Using Picture Books to Teach Voice in Writing

 Verdi by Janell Cannon

-Here’s a fun idea to use with any of the above books.
+Here’s a fun idea to use with any of the books mentioned above.

 - Read the book without showing your student any pictures.

-- As you read, they should picture the main character and note facts about his or her personality traits, character qualities, attitudes, and physical characteristics – even down to their age and what they might wear.
+- As you read, the student should picture the main character and note facts about his or her personality traits, character qualities, attitudes, and physical characteristics – even down to their age and what they might wear.

 - Your student should explain their observations about the character and give evidence from the book to support their view.